Apollonis of Cyzicus

 Apollonis gave birth to four sons (in order: Eumenes 222/1, Attalus, Philetairos and Athenaios).
 She was praised for this “exemplary” fertility and her motherhood was thereafter stressed as a fundamental part of her identity, as family virtues were for the whole of the Attalid dynasty.
 Upon the death of Attalus I in 197 BCE, she remained an influential part of the household in her widowhood, as she was the only woman of authority for many years and saw to her relatively-young sons’ education.
 The brothers were recognised as the sons of not only Attalus I, but Apollonis as well, in the letters, decrees, and inscriptions of allied cities throughout the kingdom, in a departure from the normal patriarchal Hellenistic tradition.

-Her main project in life was the expansion of the Sanctuary to Demeter at Pergamon, which was likely made in honour of the birth of her sons and expanded upon the smaller original by Attalus’ ancestor, Philetairos through her own dowry funds.
+Her main project in life was the expansion of the Sanctuary of Demeter at Pergamon, which was likely made in honour of the birth of her sons and expanded upon the smaller original by Attalus’ ancestor, Philetairos through her own dowry funds.
 She immortalizes herself by including her name on the inscription on the entrance, a prominent place that all visitors would see, which reads: “Queen Apollonis dedicates these stoas and these structures as a thank-offering to Demeter and Kore Thesmophoros.”
 In financing a place where primarily large amounts of women would gather, she would create a strong sense of gratitude and loyalty towards herself.